xiao-shen/sync_robocopy/README.md

 WARNING !
 We do not guarantee any possible DATA LOSS.
 Use this script with attention.
 Thank you.
+We recommend you to manually copy your data on an external drive.
+And disconnect it before testing this script!

 Refer to the script comments for more information.